BigDataBiology/macrel/README.md

 The AMP prediction model was compared at two levels the first level with it trained with the small training dataset and when trained with the AMPEP complete dataset, presenting a ratio of 1:3 (positives:negatives).
 The final results (Table 2) shows clearly that R22 models are comparable efficient in retrieving AMPs from the validation dataset reaching accuracies very close to the best system so far (AMPEP).
 However, R22 trained with the complete dataset (R22_LargeTrainingset) outperforms AMPEP with a better accuracy, specificity and precision.
 These features also reflects a better global adjustment of this model, since its MCC and F-score were higher than those from AMPEP.
 Thus, R22_LargeTrainingset seems the best model to be used in the AMPs prediction, besides use less descriptors and memory.
 Besides, It also is all implemented in R, what gives portability to the process that could be entirely implemented in FACS just by external scripts, composing a bigger workflow.

 **Table 2.** Models to predict antimicrobial peptides were tested to benchmark the results obtained with the new set of descriptors adopted in this classifier.
-All models and systems were tested with the benchmark validation dataset from the AMPEP study available [elsewhere](doi:10.1038/s41598-018-19752-w).
+All models and systems were tested with the benchmark validation dataset from the AMPEP study available in Bhadra et al. ([2018](doi:10.1038/s41598-018-19752-w)).

 | Model/Method 	| Acc. 	| Sp. 	| Sn. 	| Precision 	| F-Score 	| MCC 	| Refererence 	| Descriptors 	|
 |:--------------------:	|:-----:	|:-----:	|:-----:	|:---------:	|:-------:	|:-----:	|:----------------------------------:	|:-----------:	|